longeweiyi/CardMinwechat/README.md

 # CardMinwechat
-a minwechat to intruduct you business
+a minwechat to intruduct your business